 The R2D2-MH Project

 R2D2-MH is a 5-year project co-funded by the European Commission that aims to identify risk and resilience factors associated with neurodevelopmental diversity, including Autism, ADHD or Intellectual Disability.
-The consortium is coordinated by Prof. Thomas Bourgeron (Institut Pasteur, France) and brings together 26 partners with complementary expertise distributed worldwide.
+The consortium is coordinated by Prof. Thomas Bourgeron (The Pasteur Institute, France) and brings together 26 partners with complementary expertise distributed worldwide.
 The strength of R2D2-MH lies in cocreation: adolescent and adult neurodivergent people are involved in the project to co-develop with the researchers new methods and digital tools that will be later used by the end-users (neurodivergent people and their families, healthcare givers, research community, policy makers).

 Increase participatory research/medicine and reduce stigma surrounding mental health